Mo Udall: Military service

 Udall attempted to enlist in the Army Air Forces during World War II, and almost succeeded by covering his glass eye each time he was told to alternate during the eye exam.
 After he was medically cleared, another potential enlistee complained that he had been medically rejected for flat feet, while Udall had passed with one eye.
 The examiners retested Udall under closer scrutiny, and he was rejected.
 Later, medical standards changed and Udall served in the Army.
 He joined the Army Air Forces as a private in 1942 and later received his commission as an officer.
 He commanded an all-black squadron for two years in Louisiana, an experience of which Udall later said, "That really shaped my life," because he had "fought their fights with them... over local discrimination."
 Udall later served in the South Pacific and achieved the rank of captain before being discharged in 1946.

-Higher education
+Higher education and basketball career

 After the war, Udall completed his bachelor's degree at the University of Arizona, where he was a star basketball player (team co-captain), President of the Associated Student Government, and a member of Sigma Chi fraternity.

 For one year following graduation, Udall played professional basketball with the Denver Nuggets during the 1948–49 National Basketball League season.
 At the same time, he attended the University of Denver College of Law.
 He completed his studies at the University of Arizona's law school, where he graduated in 1949 with a Juris Doctor (J.D.) degree.